MicrosoftDocs/learn/learn-pr/aspnetcore/aspnet-core-signalr-polling-fix/includes/2-clone-and-familiarize.md

 ### Place a pizza order

 Once you've logged in, you can place an order for pizza.
-Select a pizza, choose the toppings, and add it to the order.
+Select a pizza, choose the toppings, and add them to the order.
 As an example, consider the following screen capture:

 :::image type="content" source="../media/add-to-order.png" alt-text="Blazing Pizza: A pizza(s) to order.":::